Strike Commander: Release

 A separate Speech Pack, sold on floppy disk, replaced some of the game's text-dialogue with voice-acted recordings.
 An expansion pack Strike Commander: Tactical Operations continued the game's story by adding more missions and flyable aircraft.
 A later CD-ROM edition of Strike Commander bundled the game, expansion pack, and more audio content (beyond what was available in the Speech Pack).

 In March 2013 Strike Commander was re-released in the Digital Distribution by gog.com.

-In 2013 a SC reverse engineering project by Fabien Sanglard with a reconstructed source code variant became available on GitHub as the original source code was most probably lost in the take over of Origin by EA ("abandonware").
+In 2013 a SC reverse engineering project by Fabien Sanglard with a reconstructed source code variant became available on GitHub as the original source code was most probably lost in the take over of Origin by EA.

 Reception

+James Trunzo reviewed Strike Commander in White Wolf #37 (July/Aug., 1993) and stated that "Zoom across oceans and watch waves ripple as you streak by.
+Fly over snow-capped mountains and travel to detailed cities complete with skyscrapers and factories.
+Take out drug cartels, strafe battlefields and escort diplomats as you try to survive in a war-torn world of the near future.
+Strike Commander took years to arrive on the scene, but with upcoming add-ons, you'll be playing it for a lot longer than that!"

-In August 1993 Computer Gaming World stated that "Strike is not and does not attempt to be a high-fidelity simulation ...
+In August 1993 Computer Gaming World wrote that "Strike is not and does not attempt to be a high-fidelity simulation ...
 It focuses on action and combat" and "is designed to get players in the air and having fun in the shortest amount of time", with a "much gentler learning curve" than Falcon 3.0 or Red Baron and better graphics than F-117 Stealth Fighter 2.0 or Jetfighter.
 In December the magazine described the game as "probably the most hardware-intensive game yet released".
 In April 1994 the magazine said that the CD version's additional difficulty levels, improvement to the "admittedly enhanced combat sequences" including a more realistic F-16 flight model, and the expansion missions made it "the best option".

 In 1994, PC Gamer UK named Strike Commander's CD-ROM release the 36th best computer game of all time.
-The editors called it "the game as it should have been in the first place, and [...] one of the best CD titles so far."
-In 1996, Computer Gaming World ranked Strike Commander as the 13th top vaporware title in computer game history (due 1991, delivered 1993), stating "The haze you see from the cockpit is emblematic of this title's troubled development on the bleeding edge of technology."
+In 1996, Computer Gaming World ranked Strike Commander as the 13th top vaporware title in computer game history (due 1991, delivered 1993).